The Song on the Other Side — Modern Paraphrase | fresh.bible

 The Lord is a warrior.
 The Lord is his name.

-chariots and his army he threw into the sea.
+Pharaoh's chariots and his army he threw into the sea.
 His finest officers sank in the Red Sea.
 The deep waters covered them — they went down into the depths like a stone."

-The song kept building.
-Moses described the sheer power of what they'd just witnessed — and then contrasted it with what the enemy had been saying right before everything fell apart:
+The song kept building. described the sheer power of what they'd just witnessed — and then contrasted it with what the enemy had been saying right before everything fell apart:

-"Your right hand, O Lord, is in power.
+"Your right hand, O Lord, is glorious in power.
 Your right hand, O Lord, shatters the enemy.
 In the greatness of your majesty you overthrow everyone who stands against you.
 You unleash your fury and it consumes them like dry straw.

 At the blast of your breath the waters piled up.
 The floods stood in a wall.
 The deep waters froze solid in the heart of the sea.